drcwadaniels/steamraces/README.md

 **Files**
 1. steamscraper.py
 2. steamscraper.BAT
+3. 24hAnalysis.py

 **Purpose of each file**
 1. steamscraper.py scrapes the steam game and player statistics page, depositing the data in a local instance of a mySQL server
 2. steamscraper.BAT is my BAT file for the steamscraper to start when I log into my computer.
+3. 24hAnalysis.py creates the visuals in Links 1 and 2

 **Links to see the outcome of this work**
 1. [Visualization](visualizeraces.md) of the first 24 hours with some preliminary conclusions